 1. You feel afraid.

-When you enter emotional shock, it’s generally because your belief that the world is a safe place has taken a hit.
 Something has happened that you didn’t expect, weren’t prepared for, and couldn’t prevent happening.
-Suddenly, life feels dangerous and unpredictable, and you can’t trust anyone.
-You may even suffer anxiety attacks.
+Suddenly, life feels dangerous and unpredictable.
+If you are already an anxiety sufferer, you might find yourself with anxiety attacks.

 2. You cannot think straight.